 4. Can the INE provide advice on the procedure for reviewing a rental contract?

 The INE does not have the authority to advise with regards to the interpretation of contracts, it can only provide the CPI variations between the requested months at any given moment.
-To update a rental contract with the Consumer Price Index, the variation with the general CPI may be calculated very easily by using the sections that the INE publishes on its web site: Do you wish to update a rental income? or How much has the CPI varied since....?
+To update a rental contract with the Consumer Price Index, the variation with the general CPI may be calculated very easily by using the sections that the INE publishes on its web site: Would you like to update a personal income or spending? or How much has the CPI varied since....?

 5. Is there any section where the INE publishes CPI forecasts?

 Since January 2011, the INE has published the CPI flash estimate,publication dates of this indicator are available on the calendar.

 This indicator is calculated using the same methodology as that used for the CPI.
 The difference lies in the information used, since it is necessary to carry out macrofiltering procedures on the data collected at establishments and apply different statistical modelling methods in order to estimate information not yet forthcoming at the time of publication.

 The CPI flash estimate provides information only as a guideline, and therefore, it does not have to coincide with the CPI final data that will be published subject to a fixed publication calendar, around the second week of the month following that referred to in the data